 Notice to Stakeholders concerning review of the Cosmetic Ingredient Hotlist

 The purpose of this notice is to inform you of substances that Health Canada is considering for inclusion in future updates to the Cosmetic Ingredient Hotlist (Hotlist).
-At this time, stakeholders are invited to provide safety information or other considerations about the proposed substances that may further inform Health Canada's decisions.
-The proposal includes the following:
+The notice includes the following:

-- Changes to the conditions for existing entries on the Hotlist
+- Proposed revisions to existing entries on the Hotlist

 This notice is not a formal consultation process, Health Canada will not respond to the information or comments received at this stage.